Kiel–Lübeck railway: Current operations

 Today the line is worked by Regional-Express trains running every hour.
 The Class 648 multiple units used since 2009 are sometimes supplemented by locomotive-hauled trains in peak periods for reasons of capacity.
-These trains are usually headed by DB Class 218s and comprise five to seven modernized Silberlings and double-decker coaches.
+These trains are usually headed by DB Class 218s and comprise five to seven modernised Silberlings and double-decker coaches.
 The average journey time between the two cities is 69 minutes.

 In addition, since June 2010 Regionalbahn services using multiple units have also worked the entire route, so that there is approximately a half-hourly service.
 Since December 2009, new vehicles of type LINT 41 have been used.

 There are no longer any regular goods trains.